-These disclosures have been prepared in accordance with the Central Bank of Bahrain's (CBB) Basel II guidelines on capital adequacy and the Public Disclosure Module ("PD"), Chapter 1.3 of the CBB Rule Book, Volume II for Islamic Banks.
-These disclosures also reflect Basel II - Pillar 3 and the Islamic Financial Services Board's (IFSB) recommended disclosures for Islamic banks, and should be read in conjunction with the Risk and Capital Management Disclosures and other notes made in the Annual Report of Venture Capital Bank ('the Bank") for the year ended 31 December 2011.
+These disclosures have been prepared in accordance with the Central Bank of Bahrain's ("CBB") Basel II guidelines on Capital Adequacy and the Public Disclosure Module ("PD"), Chapter 1.3 of the CBB Rule Book, Volume II for Islamic Banks.
+These disclosures also reflect Basel II - Pillar 3 and the Islamic Financial Services Board's ("IFSB") recommended disclosures for Islamic banks.